cori/manuscript-customizations/README.md

 Check the Have I been pwned?
 API to find the number of times the provided password appears in breaches collected by [Have I been pwned?](https://haveibeenpwned.com).

 The code uses the [range search](https://haveibeenpwned.com/API/v2#SearchingPwnedPasswordsByRange) method, and performs all the hashing and comparison in the browser, so the password in question is never sent over the wire.
-The [cryptoraphic methods](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/digest) aren't fully supported in all browsers, so this code may not work in some older or mobile browsers.
+The [cryptographic methods](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/digest) aren't fully supported in all browsers, so this code may not work in some older or mobile browsers.

 ### Usage